Dead2/stabilizer/README.md

  - Partial LLVM 12 compatibility inherited from other 3rd party forks of Stabilizer.
  - Completely rewritten compiler wrapper, much better compatibility with actual clang behavior, and much less likely to require major buildsystem changes.
+ - Enabling/disabling features is now done by env variables instead of parameters.
  - Dropped support for GCC/Gfortran since DragonEgg has not been ported to newer LLVM.
  - Removed scripts and configs for running SPEC CPU2006.
+ - Split lowering into a separate option instead of being enabled by SZ_CODE

 Help is wanted for testing and fixing the remaining crashes.
 Despite the crashes, this is still useful for enabling heap randomizations.